Veterans with PTSD are FREE of Charge!

 It usually takes some time to find the right combination and dosing of medication to get it right.
 That’s because it often requires several different medicines.
 But even in the right dose, antidepressants don’t deal with many of the other symptoms.
 Some sufferers end up still dealing with insomnia and other issues.
 On top of those issues, the medication can also cause side effects.
 They can lead to fatigue and other trouble that get in the way of day-to-day life.

 Another treatment option is psychotherapy.
 However, it’s not a cure-all for PTSD.
 Even with successful psychotherapy, medication is often necessary.
 But once again, that medication has its troubling side effects.
+Talk to a trained CSR today, call us toll-free 1-866-355-4751!

-3. Medical Marijuana and PTSD
+3. Medical Marijuana for PTSD

 For decades, veterans with PTSD have been using marijuana to self-medicate.
 Although it may not have been legal, many veterans turned to cannabis to solve their problems.
 Cannabis could be the drug needed to combat the symptoms of PTSD.
 To understand why and how you need to take a look at the science behind it.